cbarnett427/Mapside/README.md

 - Required Python libraries (NumPy, Pandas, Tkinter, Simplekml, Geopy, Pyproj, geographiclib)

 ## How to Use
-1. Clone the repository to your local machine or download the zip files and extract the "Mapside Program" folder to your desktop.
+1. Clone the repository to your local machine or download the zip files and extract the "Mapside" folder to your desktop.
 2. Ensure you have the required Python libraries installed by running the following command: <br>pip install numpy pandas tkinter simplekml geopy pyproj geographiclib
 3. Make sure to edit the file path variables to your desired file paths.
 4. Execute the program by running the "Mapside Mapper.py" file in the "Mapside Program" folder.